What was the innovation patent?

-An innovative step exists when the invention is different from what is known before and the difference makes a substantial contribution to the working of the invention.
+Innovation patents have an innovative step rather than an inventive step.
+An innovative step exists when the invention is different from what's already known, and that difference makes a substantial contribution to the working of the invention.